If you think you have the coronavirus, please contact your primary care physician.

 For more information, please email: Virtual_Prenatal_Support@med.umich.edu.

 Learn tips and tricks from a pediatric physical therapist to promote development and help prevent head and neck asymmetry (torticollis and plagiocephaly).
 This class is designed to teach parents ways to help their babies (newborn – 5 months) succeed with tummy time and gross motor skills.
-Please bring your baby to the class to practice and get hands-on feedback.
+Please bring your baby to the class to practice and get feedback.